AndresMolares/RatId_DL/README.md

-# Rat identification using deep learning
+# Who’s that rat?
+Setting the score for unmarked rat identification with Deep Learning

 ## Citation